ryantheF/Edge-IoT/README.md

 See details in [the official website](https://docs.arduino.cc/hardware/uno-wifi-rev2)

 ### Raspberry Pi 4B
 This is a credit-sized programmable computer, which means it can do a lot more than just input/output.
+Typically we use **C++** or **Python** programming languages on this machine.

 There are two Raspberry Pi tutorial books in our lab.
 Feel free to read them as you need.